genomic-medicine-sweden/autoseq/README.md

 ## Introduction

-**nf-core/autoseq** is a Nextflow pipeline designed for deep targeted resequencing and whole-exome data.
+**nf-core/autoseq** is a Nextflow pipeline designed for deep targeted sequencing and whole-exome data.
 It automates essential steps from quality control to variant calling.
-The pipeline annotates variants using VeP! and applies sophisticated semantic filters to eliminate irrelevant and non-significant calls.
+The pipeline annotates variants using [`VEP`](https://www.ensembl.org/info/docs/tools/vep/index.html)! and applies sophisticated semantic filters to eliminate irrelevant and non-significant calls.
 The final output is optimized for manual curation in tools like IGV and can be exported as a text, HTML, or PDF report.

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/guidelines/graphic_design/workflow_diagrams#examples for examples.   -->